icshwi/e3-opcUaUnifiedAutomation/README.md

 # e3-opcUaUnifiedAutomation

-* boost_reg and libxml2 should be installaed.
+* boost_reg, boost-devel, and libxml2 should be installaed.

 * Unified Automation SDK (Evaluation) should have the following structure :